 Working with Self-Employment Income

-Of the all the income sources that need to be verified for affordable housing programs, self-employment income has to be one of the most challenging.
+Of all of the income sources verified for affordable housing programs, self-employment income has to be one of the most challenging.
 There are so many factors to consider when determining income for those who are self-employed:

 The first step is to determine just what sort of “self-employed” the household member is.
 Generally, self-employment household members are either: